Britain's FTSE falters as Travis Perkins slumps on outlook

 By Kit Rees

-LONDON Oct 22 (Reuters) - UK shares dipped on Thursday after a disappointing earnings updates from Travis Perkins and Anglo American.
+LONDON Oct 22 (Reuters) - UK shares dipped on Thursday after a disappointing earnings outlook from Travis Perkins, caution from Anglo Amercian and as a number of companies traded without dividends.

-Travis Perkins, the owner of DIY stores Wickes and heating supplies group BSS, was the biggest FTSE faller, down 6.2 percent after saying that its full-year earnings would be at the lower end of market expectations.
+Britain’s benchmark FTSE 100 was down 16.67 points, or 0.3 percent at 6,331.75 points by 0823 GMT, underperforming European indexes, with companies going ex-dividend taking off 8.9 points, according to Reuters calculations.

 Investors were wary ahead of a European Central Bank meeting in Malta at which it is expected to send a strong message reinforcing its readiness to boost monetary stimulus if needed.